Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding: Implementation Details

+In our preliminary studies, we compare the performance of fully fine-tuned, partially (only the last two layers) fine-tuned, and parameter-efficiently fine-tuned GPT-J. We find that fine-tuning GPT-J with LoRA \cite{hu2021lora} achieves the best performance, so we use this method in our main experiments with GPT-J.

+In the zero-shot learning experiments, we prompted LLaMA-2-Chat (13B) to predict the target styles without any fine-tuning.
+We employed 4-bit inference due to our computing resource constraints \cite{dettmers2023case}.

-We use PyTorch \cite{pytorch} and Huggingface Transformers \cite{wolf-etal-2020-transformers} in the experiments.
-In transfer zero-shot experiments, we first fine-tune a model on the source styles before evaluating it on the target styles.
+In the zero-shot cross-style experiments, we first fine-tuned a model on the training styles before evaluating it on the evaluation styles.
+We fine-tuned the LLaMA-2 (7B) model on 4 A40 GPUs using DeepSpeed.
+All the other models were fine-tuned on one single A40 GPU.
 Hyperparameters are selected following the common practices in previous research.
-Table \ref{hyperparameters} reports the hyperparameters for source style fine-tuning.
+Table \ref{hyperparameters} reports the hyperparameters for our instruction tuning.